 The HSMA programme is designed for staff based in health and social care organisations and the police service.
 Associates are selected on the basis of their current role, their analytical and computer skills and experience, and the completion of our suite of training modules, as well as an evaluation of their proposed project.

 The Round 4 cohort of the HSMA Programme, which began in October 2021, includes for the first time ever health, social care and policing staff from across England.
 The updated programme has over 140 hours of content, delivered online.

 Associates are released for one day a week for up to 15 months from their substantive roles to undertake advanced modelling, simulation and analysis work on specific projects within their own organisations.
-They receive mentoring, support and training from our operational research team, whilst being supported by an HSMA Workplace Supervisor, a senior member of their own organisation.
-This supervisor facilitates the implementation of the associate’s project and helps champion the work within their wider organisation.
+They receive mentoring, support and training from our operational research team.

 Visit the HSMA resources website to:

 Application forms for the next round, HSMA 6, will open at 09:00 on the 13th December 2023 and close at 23:59 on 4th March 2024.
 The next course will begin on 16th April 2024.